autonity/docs.autonity.org/concepts/validator/index.md

 Stake is bonded by submitting a bonding request transaction to the `bond()` function and redeemed by the converse, to the `unbond()` function.
 In the bonding scenario, liquid newton is minted for [delegated](/glossary/#delegated) stake and the Validator's total bonded stake amount updated in the final block of the epoch.
 Stake redemption by contrast is an incremental process: liquid newton for [delegated](/glossary/#delegated) stake is burned immediately on processing of the `unbond()` function call, the validator's total bonded stake amount is updated at epoch end, the newton is issued (i.e. minted) to the staker at the end of the unbonding period.
 If the unbonding request is included in block `T`, then actual unbonding is then executed at `T` + `unbondingPeriod` + remainder of the epoch in which the unbonding period falls.
 At this point, the staker's due newton is minted to them.

 ## Validator economics

-As an entity contributing bonded stake to secure the network a validator active in the consensus committee is economically incentivised toward correct behaviour and disincentivised from Byzantine behaviour.
+Validators active in the consensus committee are incentivised toward correct consensus behaviour by rewards and disincentivised from Byzantine behaviour by penalties.

 Incentives are economic gains from [staking rewards](/concepts/staking/#staking-rewards) and [slashing rewards](/concepts/accountability/#slashing-rewards).
 [Staking rewards](/concepts/staking/#staking-rewards) are from transaction fee revenue for each block of transactions committed to system state.
 Consensus committee members receive a share of the transaction fee revenue earned _pro rata_ to their share of the [voting power](/glossary/#voting-power) (bonded stake) securing the system in that block.
 Consensus committee members are incentivised to report Byzantine behaviour by other committee members by [slashing rewards](/concepts/accountability/#slashing-rewards) for reporting accountability faults resulting in a penalty.

 Disincentives are economic losses incurred for proven validator faults committed while a member of the consensus committee.
 Disincentives are applied by an [accountability and fault detection protocol](/concepts/accountability/) and include stake [slashing](/concepts/staking/#slashing), barring from selection to the consensus committee ('[jailing](/glossary/#jailing)'), and the loss of staking rewards.

----

 ### Incentives